2005 Japanese Grand Prix: Race

-Ralf Schumacher maintained the lead off the start, with Giancarlo Fisichella jumped Jenson Button and Red Bull's David Coulthard moved from sixth to eighth.
+Ralf Schumacher maintained the lead off the start, while Giancarlo Fisichella jumped Jenson Button and Red Bull's David Coulthard moved from sixth to eighth.
 But local hero Sato ran wide into the gravel at turn one and his right-front tyre was sideswiped by Rubens Barrichello.
 Both continued, but the left rear of Barrichello's Ferrari was punctured, leading to a pit stop at the end of lap one.
 Alonso made a flying start and was up to seventh by the time the field was completing the first lap.
 Raikkonen went straight on at the Casio Triangle chicane, before teammate Juan Pablo Montoya crashed heavily while coming onto the pit straight after trying to drive around the Sauber of Jacques Villeneuve, but the Canadian squeezed him and onto the gravel, making the Colombian the first retirement of the afternoon and severely damaging McLaren's Constructors' Championship hopes.
 The accident resulted in the safety car being deployed.

 On lap 10, Sato attempted to overtake Trulli into the chicane, but never looked like pulling the move off and the resulting contact forced Trulli into retirement.
 Ralf was the first of the leaders to pit, coming in for the first of three stops at the end of lap 13.
 This counted him out of the running for the race victory, with Fisichella assuming the lead.

 On lap 19, Alonso pulled off one of the most audacious overtaking manoeuvres with a pass around the outside of Michael Schumacher at the infamous 130R corner.
 Raikkonen had a sniff of passing the seven-time world champion into the very next turn, the Casio Triangle, but had to settle in behind the Ferrari.
 Alonso stopped first of the trio, but because he pitted for fuel before Michael and Raikkonen, he came back out behind the duo, with Raikkonen passing Michael on the pit straight on lap 29.
 On lap 32, Michael went deep into the chicane, giving Alonso the opportunity to pass again, which he did down the pit straight and swept into turn one ahead of the German.

 Raikkonen made his final stop on lap 45, handing the lead back to Fisichella.
 But as he emerged from the pits, Raikkonen was about to go on a thrilling charge.
 Alonso had closed up to the back of the Williams-BMW of Mark Webber by the end of lap 49 and despite being forced onto the grass, the world champion was able to complete the overtake on the Australian and took third place.
 Raikkonen took 1.3 seconds out of Fisichella's lead on lap 49 and was now right on the rear-wing of the Italian.
 Raikkonen lined up the overtake going into the chicane, but Fisichella went defensive, leaving him vulnerable to an attack from Raikkonen, who was given all the motivation he needed to slingshot past the Renault into turn one to complete a brilliant recovery drive for his seventh win of the season.